Summer Camps 2025

 $140/student

 This class introduces vocal technique, movement, and acting skills through some of Broadway’s most popular musicals.
 Working on material from the Great White Way will build the confidence and skill of young performers.
 Students will put their singing, dancing, and acting skills together to present a Broadway performance for family and friends on the last day of class.
 Explore the magic of musical theater!
-Showcase at 11:30 on Friday.
+Showcase the last half hour of camp on Friday.

 $140/student